Tax on Buy to Let properties

 The information can only provide an overview of the regulations in force at the date of publication, and no action should be taken without consulting the detailed legislation or seeking professional advice.

-The information, tax rates and allowances are correct as at the 9th January 2023.
+The information, tax rates and allowances are correct as at the 6thApril 2024.